BodenmillerGroup/ImcSegmentationPipeline/README.md

 3. Image segmentation based on the classification probabilities (CellProfiler).
 4. Measurement and export of cell-specific features, such as marker expression (CellProfiler).

+## Example data

+To test these pipelines on example data, please run the `scripts/download_examples.ipynb` script.

 ## Documentation

 For a more detailed overview on the individual analysis steps, please visit [https://bodenmillergroup.github.io/ImcSegmentationPipeline/](https://bodenmillergroup.github.io/ImcSegmentationPipeline/).